SPARCED/LinResSims/README.md

   'in_silico_drs_summary/mcf10a_drs_exp'
 * Plots from figures 1,2 can be generated with jupyter notebooks included in the 'jupyter_notebooks' folder.

-Running cell population simulation with a new single cell model:
+## Running cell population simulations with a new single cell model:

 By default, the cell population simulation workflow uses the SPARCED single cell model.
 It is capable of running simulations with a different single cell model given that the model has a compatible structure.
 A compatible model must satisfy the following requirements: